sixpack/sixpack/CLIENTSPEC.md

 ## 5. Additional considerations

-Clients SHOULD allow the location of the sixpack server to be specified with a single argument, e.g. `http://my.sixpack.host:8129/sixpack/mount/point`.
+Clients MUST allow the location of the sixpack server to be specified with a single argument, e.g. `http://my.sixpack.host:8129/sixpack/mount/point`.